stevejay/middleengine-website/src/posts/2020-04-21-practical-advice-for-code-reviews.md

 - Is performed by one developer working preferably for a maximum of one hour on the task.
 - Consists of feedback that is constructive and considerate.

 The following sections expand on each of these points.
+In particular, the advice is driven by how code reviews were organized in the most recent role I worked, an approach that I found sensible and highly effective.

 ## Submitter assistance